Skip to content

 Can I take the snapshot more than once?

 Yes.
-The snapshot reflects how your business operates at the time of completion.
-If your tools, team, or client work changes significantly, a new snapshot will reflect the updated picture.
+The snapshot reflects how your business runs when you finish.
+If your tools, team, or client work changes a lot, a new snapshot will reflect how things look then.

 Each snapshot is a separate purchase.